This section of Ch. 7 covers the following topics:

 - A thesis must include an opinion, the point you will make about your subject.
 Write that second.
 (For example: “…should be required in every state.”)
 If the thesis is simply a fact (“Americans over the age of 18 can vote.”), you have nowhere to go.

 - A good thesis should generate a “critical question,” either “How?” or “Why?”
 This is the question you will answer in the body of the essay.
-A good critical question for our example thesis is “Why?”
+A good critical question for our example thesis would be “Why?”
 The body paragraphs will explain why mail-in voting should be required.

 - A good thesis is clear and specific.
 Avoid vague language (“interesting,” “terrible,” “good”).
 Can you prove that?
 In our example, “should be required” is much clearer than “would be a good idea.”